 Average indexed monthly earnings-AIME.
-The amount of earnings "sed in determining the primary insurance amount (PIA) for most workers who attain age 62, become disabled, or die after 1978.
+The amount of earnings used in determining the primary insurance amount (PIA) for most workers who attain age 62, become disabled, or die after 1978.
 A worker's actual past earnings are adjusted by changes in the "average wage index," in order to bring them up to their approximately equivalent value at the time of retirement or other eligibility for benefits.

 Average wage index.
-The average amount of total wages for each year after 1950.
+The average amount of total wages for each year after 1950, including wages in noncovered employment and wages in covered employment without regard to either the OASDI or HI contribution bases.
 These amounts are used to index the earnings of most workers first becoming eligible for benefits in 1979 or later, and for automatic adjustments in the contribution and benefit base, bend points, earnings test exempt amounts, and other wage-indexed amounts.
 See tables II.E.1, II.E.2, and III.B.1.

 Award.
 An administrative determination that an individual is entitled to receive a specified type of OASDI benefit.
 Awards can represent not only new entrants to the benefit rolls but also persons already on the rolls who become entitled to a different type of benefit.
 Awards usually result in the immediate payment of benefits, although payments may be deferred or withheld depending on the individual's particular circumstances.